amilkyboi/netnate/content/posts/archinstall.md

 +++
 title = 'archinstall'
 date = 2024-03-17
-draft = false
+draft = true
 tags = ['computing']
 summary = 'Like archinstall, but not.'
 +++

 Many parts of this writeup are taken verbatim from the [official Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide).
 Many of the sections here were in 1:1 accordance with those on the wiki at the time of writing.
-Due to the inherently transitive nature of Arch Linux, it is entirely likely that some portions of this writeup will become outdated.
+Due to the inherently transitive nature of Arch Linux, it is entirely likely that some portions of this writeup will become outdated.{{< sidenote >}}I will try to keep this guide updated, but I'm making no promises.{{< /sidenote >}}

 {{< notice info >}}
 Always consult the official wiki for the most up-to-date information.